-- On July 9, 2023, the Company announced a strategic cooperation and investment agreement with Carbon ONE New Energy Group Co., Ltd ("C-One"), for C-One to acquire a participation in SRG, which after closing and upon exercise of the anti-dilution rights of La Mancha, would be equal to the equity position of La Mancha. - On October 31, 2023, warrant holders exercised 650,000 share purchase warrants, at a price of \$0.75 per share purchase warrant for net proceeds from exercise of \$487,500. - On October 31, 2023, the Company announced that the transaction with C-One had received approval from the Ministry of Commerce ("MOFCOM") of the Peoples Republic of China and the National Development and Reform Commission ("NDRC") of the People's Republic of China.
+- On February 27, 2023, the Corporation announced the positive results of an independent Updated Feasibility Study ("UFS") for the Lola Graphite Project.
+The 2023 UFS evaluates a doubling in annual production capacity from the previous 2019 feasibility study to an average of 94,000 tonnes of graphite flakes in concentrate per annum ("ktpa") over its 17-year life of mine.
+The UFS, prepared by DRA Global Limited ("DRA"), has an after-tax net present value of US\$ 218M, an internal rate of return of 25% and a payback of 3.2 years. - On June 30, 2023, Sprott Private Resource Lending II (Collector), LP ("Sprott"), exercised 2,913,623 share purchase warrants, at a price of \$0.69 per warrant share. - On July 10, 2023, the Corporation announced a strategic transaction with Carbon ONE New Energy Group Co., Ltd ("C-ONE") to acquire a 19.4% interest in SRG as well as to jointly develop a large anode material project. - On October 31, 2023, warrant holders exercised 650,000 share purchase warrants, at a price of \$0.75 per share purchase warrant for net proceeds from exercise of \$487,500. - On October 31, 2023, the Corporation announced that the transaction with C-ONE had received approval from the Ministry of Commerce ("MOFCOM") of the Peoples Republic of China and the National Development and Reform Commission ("NDRC") of the People's Republic of China.
 A final approval from the State Administration of Foreign Exchange ("SAFE") of the Peoples Republic of China is expected in the near future.
-Beyond these approvals, no further Chinese regulatory approvals are required to complete the transaction.
+Beyond these approvals, no further Chinese regulatory approvals are required to complete the transaction. - On November 29, 2023, the Corporation announced the signature of a non-binding term sheet between SRG and

-Management's discussion and analysis for the period ended September 30, 2023
+Management's discussion and analysis for the year ended December 31, 2023

-• On November 29, 2023, the Company announced the signature of a non-binding term sheet between SRG and C-One, updating the previously announced agreement of July 9, 2023 whereby C-One is to invest approximately C\$16.9 million (US\$12.7 million) in SRG at a price per share yet to be determined by the parties (the "Updated Term Sheet").
+C-ONE, updating the previously announced agreement of July 10, 2023 whereby C-ONE is to invest approximately C\$16.9 million (US\$12.7 million) in SRG at a price per share yet to be determined by the parties (the "Updated Term Sheet").
 Pursuant to the Updated Term Sheet, SRG would seek to maintain its listing on the TSX Venture exchange but would, in addition to other conditions, redomicile outside of Canada, removing its subjection from the Canadian Government under the Investment Canada Act.
 The Parties have agreed to negotiate expeditiously the definitive transaction agreements of the Updated Term Sheet, including pricing, which are largely based on the agreements of July 9, 2023 between the Parties.
-The proposed transactions are subject to customary closing conditions including recordals and registration with certain Chinese regulatory agencies, entering into definitive agreements and subject to regulatory approvals, including the approval by the TSX Venture Exchange.
+In addition, the Corporation identified the Kingdom of Morocco as the preferred location to develop a large anode material plant.